Large blue: Egg laying

 Since the parasitic-host relationship between the large blue and the Myrmica is essential for the caterpillar survival, female butterflies must lay eggs in areas where the larvae can be found by ant workers of the correct species.
 In the past it was unclear if Phengaris butterflies were capable of identifying areas of specific Myrmica species.
 It was believed that the certain species of Phengaris could detect specific odours to identify Myrmica species.
 It was also thought that certain species of Phengaris were capable of avoiding overcrowding on food plants by detecting high egg loads.
 New studies indicate that female egg laying is merely attuned to the Myrmica species, and that females do not take other factors into consideration.
 Female Phengaris lay eggs on specific plants such as thyme.
-Wild thyme is the preferred food plant in the UK and in cooler or more mountainous areas in Europe, marjoram is preferred by populations in warmer areas.

 Larva/caterpillar stage

 After about three weeks, larvae hatch to feed on the seeds and flowers of the plant.
+Multiple larvae cannibilise each other until only one caterpillar remains.
 The caterpillar will stay in the vicinity of its food plant until its 4th instar, when it will drop to the ground.
 From there the caterpillar will adopt various strategies to be found by Myrmica ants.
 Large blue caterpillars will sometimes follow ant trails or move away from the food plant during peak-foraging time to expose themselves specifically to Myrmica and not other ants.
 Several caterpillar species of Phengaris, such as P. rebeli and P. alcon, will secrete pheromones that are specific to their respective hosts.
 The purpose of such behaviour is to mimic the pheromones of ant larvae that will become workers in the future.
 By successfully mimicking ant larvae, the caterpillars are taken back to the host nest and fed by the ants.
 Originally it was thought that the large blue butterfly behaved differently in that some believed it either secreted a poor pheromone mimic, or did not secrete one at all.
 This was inferred from the fact that worker ants tended to neglect the caterpillars once in the nest.
 Today it has been determined that it still secretes semiochemicals as a form of chemical mimicry to gain acceptance into the host ant nest.